zachcp/pcrviz/README.md

 pcrviz
 ======

-code to generate video os PCR
+code to generate video of PCR